worthington10TW/worthington10TW/_posts/2020-09-06-training-in-pseudo-situ.markdown

 A weekly report is a useful tool to use to gauge the health of the report, every question should be optional and the results are anonymous, however completely open and visible to the team.

+For us we implemented this by creating a google form with some key questions, participants could enter comments and submit a Red, Amber, Green (RAG) status.
+The results each weeks were then displayed in our retro on a slide deck for everyone to see and to help seed conversation during the retro (Any particularly alarming comments should be actioned well before the retro).

 The tool is owned by the entire team, the questions, format and cadence are up for discussion, team members should be allowed to suggest changes to the form, it needs to work for your team, and capture what your team finds valuable.

 The results of the report will also be used to give us an idea of what to change in the next iteration of the program, and therefore participation is key, it should not be forced, but the team should know the impact of the report.